MarlinFirmware/MarlinDocumentation/_articles/development/configuration.md

 {% endhighlight %}

 {% alert info %}
 For those who're using sanguino board paired with arduino ide 1.6.8, to add sanguino board to the board list, kindly go to `File > Preference > Additional Boards Manager URLs` and add [this source URL](https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json).
-After adding the above URL, kindly go to `Tools > Boards > Boards Manager` then install Sanguino from the list, an internet connection is required.
+After adding the above URL, kindly go to `Tools > Boards > Boards Manager` then install Sanguino from the list.
+An internet connection is required.
 Credit goes to [dustreprap](http://dustsreprap.blogspot.my/2015/06/better-way-to-install-sanguino-in.html).
 {% endalert %}

 ***